iotdomain/iotdomain-standard/README.md

 ## Status

-This standard is currently (Feb 2020) draft version 0.
+This standard is currently (June 2020) a draft version.
 The standard is currently being validated with use-cases and a reference implementation.

 The standard can be found here:  [IoTConnect Standard](./iotconnect-standard.md)